 6. Try a close-up

 As well as the long portrait uniform shot, try to also get a close up of their gorgeous face.
 This is the face that you kiss every day at the school gates.
 The face that you gaze at while they sleep.
-Children’s features change so quickly that it’s worth capturing all the little close up details while you can, Some iPhones have a portrait mode you can try for this shot.
+Children’s features change so quickly that it’s worth capturing all the little close up details while you can, If you’re using an iPhones you can try ‘portrait’ mode for this shot.
 Just be careful to get their whole face in focus.
-As this mode can sometimes make some parts of the face out of focus – which can look a little odd.
+As this mode is still very basic on a phone and can sometimes make some parts of the face out of focus – which can look a little odd.

 Need professional help?

 I hope these tips have helped you feel that you can get some gorgeous ‘back to school’ photos of your children this school year.
 As we all know, children will always respond better to others, so if you’d like some professional school photos of your child, please get in touch.
 I am a London school photographer, based in Beckenham.
 Every year I run some fun and relaxed outdoor school photo sessions in Beckenham.
 Please email me at email@example.com to join my waiting list.
 More info can be found here: https://tessaclements.co.uk/su-about/